 The next stage of filtration is a granulated coconut carbon filter.
 This loose filtration layer traps aesthetic impurities, namely chlorine tastes and odors.

 Finally, there’s a composite shell filtration layer.
-This layer combines more than 7 proprietary filtration materials, giving water a longer contact time with the filter media and ultimately allowing for a broad range of contaminants to be removed to a “superior level”.
+This layer combines more than 7 proprietary filtration materials, giving water a longer contact time with the filter media and ultimately allowing for a broad range of contaminants to be reduced to a “superior level”.

 Brita’s filters are both convenient and effective, and can filter out a small selection of the most common tap water contaminants.